withcaldera/engineering-framework/roles/03-principal-software-engineer.md

 - Posting mentorship threads or documentation where you're teaching Senior Engineers how to approach system design
 - Presenting quarterly technical strategy updates that show how your projects are delivering sustained value
 - Creating and sharing reusable patterns, libraries, or tools that other teams visibly adopt and reference
+- Evangelizing new capabilities (like AI-powered development tools or CI/CD improvements) that measurably improve team velocity

 *In a remote organization, your work must be visible to be valued.
 These are the observable signals that you're delivering at this level.*